danielleporto/makeyourownmeme/README.md

 # makeyourownmeme
-this is app that allows you to choose from some pictures and then make your own caption, your caption is placed at the bottom of an image
+An app that allows you to choose from some pictures and then make your own caption, which is placed at the bottom of an image.